moatamen12/moatamen12/README.md

 Master's student in **Information Systems Engineering**, building things across the full stack — from backends with **Spring Boot & Laravel** to mobile with **Kotlin**, and everything in between.
-Currently exploring **distributed systems, agentic system designing , and AI**.
+Currently exploring **distributed systems, agentic system designing, and AI Infostructure**.
 Passionate about clean architecture and shipping real software.

 </div>